tmpChris/Cloudscape_Builder/README.md

 ### Note:

-I'm still working on this particular set of HTML and .less (removing urls and making it more like a template) so while the workflow is complete, there's more work to be done.
+I'm still working on this particular set of HTML and .less (removing urls and making it more like a template) so while the workflow is complete, the HTML needs an update.